pierrechevalier83/pierrechevalier83.github.io/src/articles/code/signed_vs_unsigned_int.md

 Here is an alternative, adapted from [this stack overflow thread](http://stackoverflow.com/questions/7443222/how-do-i-deal-with-signed-unsigned-mismatch-warnings-c4018):

+Place this code in a "sane_size.h" header file:

 ~~~ C++
 #include <cassert>
 #include <cstddef>
 #include <limits>
 // When using int loop indices, use sane_size(container) instead of
 // container.size() in order to document the inherent assumption that the size
 // of the container can be represented by an int.